40 Chalybeate, Haddington, EH41 4NX

-2 Bed Terraced House with 3 Public Rooms
+2 Bed Semi Bungalow with 2 Public Rooms

 ESPC solicitor estate agents market and sell a wide variety of properties throughout East Lothian.
 Haddington lies on the Great North Road, twenty miles to the east of Edinburgh.
 Though long bypassed by the A1, its position has, through history, meant it has served as a gateway to Edinburgh and to central Scotland.